orsenthil/coursedocs/gatech/cs6601/lesson_2_challenge_1.rst

 6) Can we have negative path lengths if graph is directed and acyclic?

 - Yes.
 We can.
 (Just as any path).
-The problem with shortest path search with negative paths is answered in part 5.
+This might not a dijsktra's algorithm.
+But using an algorithm like `Bellman-Ford`_

 ----